wencywww/ExtJS-Photo-Gallery/README.md

 **List of Changes**

+  * **2020-05-27**, Added requirement for php version, the minimum supported one is now 7.1.3, requirement for Symfony\Filesystem
+  * **2020-05-27**, Removed public Google API Key, the user should provide a new one
   * **2020-05-27**, The EXIF data is now preserved and can be visualised on the screen
   * **2020-04-14**, added support for autoplay for video files (audio muted) instead of the static thumbnail
   * **2020-04-02**, added uploader component via DropZone.js, and some styling via Font Awesome, updated symfony/http-foundation to v.
 4.4.7